 - Lead Management: Route leads to the appropriate agent; score and prioritize leads based on behavior and historical data.

-- Lead Generation: Capture leads directly from a website or live chat widget to the CRM.
+- Lead Generation: Capture leads directly from a website or live chat widget to be imported into the CRM.

 - Omnichannel Communication: Engage with leads and clients through social media, messaging, email, phone, and SMS.